Master-112005/Open_X-Desktop/docs/plugins/development.md

 ## Overview

-Plugins extend JARVIS with new commands and capabilities.
+Plugins extend OpenX with new commands and capabilities.
 Each plugin lives in its own directory under `plugins/` and consists of:

 - `plugin.json` - Manifest file
 - `index.js` - Plugin implementation